pedbad/react-shadcn-demo/README.md

 - A dedicated page for component experiments lives at `/langcen`.
 It currently renders demo headings and body copy so designers/devs can preview the Cambridge theme outside the landing card.
 - The Bun server serves `src/langcen.html`, which hydrates `LangCenApp` via `langcen-frontend.tsx`.
 Add new shadcn components there to grow the showcase gradually.

+### Interaction logic

+- The Exercises accordions on `/langcen` are controlled by a scroll observer in `LangCenApp`.
+As you navigate to a subsection via the nav dropdown or scroll, the observer updates the currently visible exercise and opens the corresponding shadcn accordion automatically.